All Episodes

 This indictment is not about the war.

-This indictment's not about the propriety of the war, and people who sue who believe fervently in the war effort, people who oppose it, people who are have mixed feelings about it, should not look to this indictment for any resolution of how they feel or any vindication of how they feel.
+And people who believe fervently in the war effort, people who oppose it, people who have mixed feelings about it should not look to this indictment for any resolution of how they feel or any vindication of how they feel.

 The indictment will not seek to prove that the war was justified or unjustified.